-The Department of Humanities and Fine Arts promotes the mission of LMU by offering five majors in the liberal arts: 1) Art, 2) Broadcast Communications, 3) History, 4) Music, 5) Philosophy and Religion.
-It also offers minors in Art, Broadcasting Communications, History, Museum Studies, Music, Philosophy and Religion, and Theatre Arts.
+The Department of Humanities and Fine Arts promotes the mission of LMU by offering five majors in the liberal arts: 1) Art, 2) History, 3) Media Communications, 4) Music, 5) Philosophy and Religion.
+It also offers minors in Art, History, Media Communications, Music, Philosophy and Religion, and Theatre Arts.
 In addition, the department also supports the Lincoln Pre-Law program.
 The majority of law schools do not require a particular major.
 Prospective law students are encouraged to enroll in courses that develop and refine reading, writing, and critical thinking skills, such as the courses listed in the Pre-Law program or other majors.
-The major programs in the department emphasize mastery of content area; effectiveness in written, oral, and visual communication; and the development of humanistic sensibilities and perspectives.
-Students completing these programs typically pursue careers in broadcasting, the fine arts, government, public service, teaching and various professional fields.
+The major programs in the department emphasize mastery of content area: effectiveness in written, oral, and visual communication; and the development humanistic sensibilities and perspectives. completing these programs typically pursue careers in broadcasting, the fine arts, government, public service, teaching and various professional fields.
 Others pursue further study at the graduate level.
 The department also provides cultural leadership for the University community and the Cumberland Gap region by sponsoring art exhibits, theater productions, and music recitals and concerts.
 These events help to connect the university to the peoples and culture of the region while simultaneously linking our students and the region to the "world around us."

-Art (BA) CI r hrs
+Art (BA) cr hrs

 ART 105 Design I: 2-d 3

 ART 110 Drawing I 3

 ART 205 Design II: 3-d 3

 ART 210 Drawing II 3

-ART 220 Painting I 3
+ART 220 Painting I 3 3 3 3 3 3 3 3

 ART 310 Drawing III 3

 ART 320 Painting II 3

 ART 381 Survey of Art History I 3

 ART 382 Survey of Art History II 3

 ART 497 Senior Seminar and Exhibition 2

-Total 29

-Select three courses from the following (at least one must be 400-level):
+Select three cour rses from the following (at least one must

+be 400-level):

 ART 230 Photography I 3

 ART 240 Ceramics I 3

 ART 330 Photography II 3

 ART 343 Ceramics II/ III 3

 ART 350 Printmaking 3

 ART 360 Jewelry Design and Metals 3

 ART 395 Special Topics in Art 3

 ART 400 Appalachian Art 3

 ART 410 Drawing IV 3

 ART 423 Painting III/IV 3

 ART 471 Art and the Child 3

-ART 472 Art and the Adolescent 3
+ART 472 Art and the Adolescent 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3

 ART 495 Special Topics in Art 3

-Total 9

-Total 38
+Total 1 20